-- 9 students from the class of 2013 received National Merit Recognition.
-Jacob Daniel Lewis was a National Achievement Finalist.
+- 7 students from the class of 2014 received National Merit Recognition, including four semi-finalists.

-- 44 of our 2012-13 students were inducted into the National Honor Society (see article under School News at left)
+- 44 of our 2013-14 Seniors were inducted into the National Honor Society.

 - Among our 2012 graduates is one seminarian, Mr. Keith Chadwick.
 Class of 2011 grads, Mr. Doug Leikam and Mr. Thomas Maddock, are currently in seminary.
 Multiple graduates are serving in various branches of the U.S. Military.

-- 67% of all St. James graduates the past five years received college scholarship awards for academics.
-2013 graduates accepted $13,516,170 in academic and athletic scholarships to be applied over the next four years of college.
+- 67% of all St. James graduates the past five years received college scholarship awards for academics, leadership, stewardship and athletics.

 - Class of 2017 is our largest freshman class at 223 students!

-- To appreciate the effect the St. James experience has on students even after graduation, see the article from our Archbishop in the May 4, 2012 Leaven, "Make Catholic Secondary Education a Priority in Your Family".
+- To appreciate the effect the St. James experience has on students even after graduation, see the article from our Archbishop in the May 4, 2012 Leaven, "Make Catholic Education a Priority in your Family."